MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/multi-geo-tenant-configuration.md

 > [!TIP]
 > We recommend that you begin validations with a test user or small group of users before rolling out multi-geo to your broader organization.

-In AAD there are two types of user objects: cloud only users and synchronized users.
+In Azure Active Directory there are two types of user objects: cloud only users and synchronized users.
 Please follow the appropriate instructions for your type of user.

-### Synchronize user’s Preferred Data Location using AD Connect
+### Synchronize user’s Preferred Data Location using Azure Active Directory Connect

-If your company’s users are synchronized from an on-premises Active Directory system to Azure Active Directory, their PreferredDataLocation must be populated in AD and synchronized to AAD.
+If your company's users are synchronized from an on-premises Active Directory system to Azure Active Directory, their PreferredDataLocation must be populated in an Active Directory attribute and synchronized to AAD.
 Follow the process in [Azure AD Connect sync: Make a change to the default configuration](https://docs.microsoft.com/azure/active-directory/connect/active-directory-aadconnectsync-change-the-configuration) to configure Preferred Data Location sync from on-premises Active Directory to Azure Active Directory.

-We recommend that you include setting the user’s Preferred Data Location as a part of your standard user creation workflow.
+We recommend that you include setting the user's Preferred Data Location as a part of your standard user creation workflow.

 > [!IMPORTANT]
 > For new users with no OneDrive provisioned, wait at least 24 hours after a user's PDL is synchronized to Azure Active Directory for the changes to propagate before the user logs in to OneDrive for Business.
-(Setting the preferred data location before the user logs in to provision their OneDrive for Business ensures that the user’s new OneDrive will be provisioned in the correct location.)
+(Setting the preferred data location before the user logs in to provision their OneDrive for Business ensures that the user's new OneDrive will be provisioned in the correct location.)

 ### Setting Preferred Data Location for cloud only users

-If your company’s users are not synchronized from an on-premises Active Directory system to Azure Active Directory, meaning they are created in Office 365 or Azure Active Directory, then the PDL must be set using Azure Active Directory PowerShell.
+If your company's users are not synchronized from an on-premises Active Directory system to Azure Active Directory, meaning they are created in Office 365 or Azure Active Directory, then the PDL must be set using Azure Active Directory PowerShell.

 The procedures in this section require the [Microsoft Azure Active Directory Module for Windows PowerShell Module](https://www.powershellgallery.com/packages/MSOnline/1.1.166.0).
 If you already have Azure Active Directory PowerShell installed, please ensure you update to the latest version.